YudongL2000/Distributed_Bitcoin_miner/README.md

-p1
+Distributed Bitcoin Miner
 ==

-This repository contains the starter code for project 1 (15-440, Fall 2020).
+This repository implements a mock distributed bitcoin miner based on Remote Procedure Calls (RPC), developed from  project 1 (15-440, Fall 2020).
 It also contains the tests that we will use to grade your implementation, and two simple echo server/client (`srunner` and `crunner`, respectively) programs that you might find useful for your own testing purposes.
 These instructions assume you have set your `GOPATH` to point to the repository's